 1. Delegation Limits

-If you need to work with thousands of records, a SharePoint list is the better choice.
+If you need to work with thousands of records and need to filter by file names or folder paths, a SharePoint list is the better choice.
+However, if filtering by custom columns, document libraries are still a valid option.

 2. Filtering & Sorting